Mark Uptain, Hunting Guide, Killed By Bears In Grand Tetons

 The bears were reportedly a sow and her adult cub which local guides, who weren’t present at the scene of the mauling, suspect were not behaving normally.

-Uptain and Chubon were mauled after killing an elk with the bears attacking as the men were preparing to go retrieve the slain elk, which the bears reportedly did not try to eat.
+Uptain and Chubon were mauled while the men were retrieving an elk they had shot the day before, with the bears attacking as the men were distracted.
+The bears reportedly did not try to eat the elk in question.

-After shooting the elk the bears attacked the pair, Chubon being thrown from his horse by one of the bears who then knocked the pistol he was aiming at it from his hands.
-With Chubon on the ground, the two bears turned and grabbed Uptain, dragging him into the woods which allowed Chubon to escape and raise the alarm.
+With little warning, the bears attacked.
+Chubon was thrown from his horse by one of the bears who then knocked the pistol he was aiming at it from his hands.
+With Chubon on the ground, the two bears turned and grabbed Uptain, dragging him into the woods — which allowed Chubon to escape in order to find a high vantage point to acquire cellular phone service.

+Though Chubon managed to call emergency response, it was too late for Uptain, who Chubon and his father — who was also on the expedition, waiting by the vehicle — describe as “one of the nicest people they had ever met.”